What is in this leaflet

 - suffers from an acute or chronic illness including chronic renal insufficiency or failure (inability of the kidneys to work properly).

 - suffers from any undiagnosed illness of the brain or epilepsy which is not controlled.
 Your doctor will assess the potential benefit offered by vaccination.

 - has any problems with the blood that cause easy bruising or bleeding for a long time after minor cuts.
 Your doctor will advise you whether your child should have Hexaxim.

 Please tell your doctor if your child is taking or has recently taken any other medicines, including medicines obtained without prescription.

 Your doctor will advise you if Hexaxim is to be given with another vaccine.

 Hexaxim is administered to your child by your doctor or nurse.

 Hexaxim is injected into the muscle in the upper part of your child's leg or upper arm.

 First course of vaccination (primary vaccination)

-Your child will receive three injections given at an interval of one to two months (at least four weeks apart).
+Your child will receive two injections given at an interval of at least eight weeks apart, or three injections given at an interval of at least four weeks apart.
 This vaccine should be used according to the local vaccination programme.